awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 ## Encrypting a Data Key<a name="encryption"></a>

 The [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation is designed to encrypt data keys, but it is not frequently used\.
 The [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) operations return encrypted data keys\.
-You might use this method when you are moving encrypted data to a new region and want to encrypt its data key with a CMK in the new region\.
+You might use this method when you are moving encrypted data to a different Region and want to encrypt its data key with a CMK in the new Region\.

-This example uses the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

 ------
 #### [ Java ]